cabforum/code-signing/docs/CSBR.md

 #### 6.2.7.2 Private key storage for Timestamp Authorities

-A Timestamp Authority MUST protect its signing key using a process that is at least to FIPS 140-2 level 3, Common Criteria EAL 4+ (ALC\_FLR.2), or higher.
-The CA MUST protect its signing operations in accordance with the CA/Browser Forum's Network and Certificate System Security Requirements.
+A Timestamp Authority MUST protect Private Keys associated with its Root CA certificates and Subordinate CA certificates containing the "Time Stamping" EKU in offline Hardware Crypto Module conforming to FIPS 140-2 level 3, Common Criteria EAL 4+ (ALC_FLR.2), or higher.
+The Timestamp Authority MUST protect its signing operations in accordance with the CA/Browser Forum's Network and Certificate System Security Requirements.

 #### 6.2.7.3 Private key storage for Signing Services